Connexions/coyote/README.rst

 statuses to pull from.
 At the same time, the web front-end allows for the creation and deletion of statuses.
 This makes sense, but could result in odd behavior if the statuses are removed from the front-end.
-However, chances are that it would only disable the filtering of job status results.
+Removal would likely only disable the filtering of job results by status.

-The 'Blocked' status is something we will likely not use in the near future.
-The PyBit client implemenation uses this status in one place.
-It is used when a build fails due to missing dependencies, in which case the client sets the status to blocked.
-As a result the job gets republished to the queue.

 PyBit Queue Design
 ~~~~~~~~~~~~~~~~~~

 The queues used by PyBit are named queues with named routes.
-It looks
-to me that the contents that the queue and the route have the same
-names.
-This doesn't really help anything and in fact is a bit
-redundant.
-I believe the PyBit developers have taken this approach
+I believe the PyBit developers have taken a named queue approach
 for one of two reasons:

-1. Creating a named queue from the PyBit web front-end allows for the
+1. Using named queues allows the producer to create queues where it
-   job to be sent to a queue no matter the status of the queues,
-   because without setting up the queus in the web front-end there
-   would be nowhere to send the job.
+   knowns data will persist even if no consumer is listening.
 2. They may have started with named queues and never got the chance to
    remove the implementation.

-I think the best approach in this situation would be to setup a named
-queue from the PyBit web front-end that recieves all messages.
-Then
-have a default listener that watches for new build-clients.
-Once it
-sees a new build client it cycles through the queue, republishing
-queued items that have been put in the default queue.

-This approach could be taken a step further to stop and start workers
-based on work available and the usage of slave boxes.